Crypto-TII/shanatomy/README.md

 > `make`

 to have the correct tree and, additionally, a basic test to prove that the system generated is a correct SHA-1.
-If it's all ok, type
+If all is ok, type

 > `make finalize`